-The Historian REST API Reference manual specifies port 8443 in examples and sample code.
-If you copy and paste the sample code from this Help manual, you must change this port number to your installed port.
+The REST API Reference Manual e-book uses port 8443 in examples and sample code throughout the e-book.
+If you copy and paste the sample code from this document, you must change this port number to your installed port.